Thursday, September 6, 2012

 the grocery store cashier hates you,

-poets invite you for drinks around the clock,
+poets invite you for drinks around the

-you press your ear against the wall and do your best
+you press your ear against the wall and

 to hear the heartbeat of silence,